digitalnsw/nsw-design-system-docs/src/components/site-wide-message/content/_guidance.md

 Do:

-* use clear, concise easy to understand language, to minimise cognitive load.
+* use clear, concise easy to understand language, to minimise cognitive load
-* use at the upper most part of the screen, before the masthead.
+* use at the upper most part of the screen, before the masthead
-* reserve the use of the critical alert for circumstances which warrant it.
+* reserve the use of the critical alert for circumstances which warrant it

 ### Global alert states